sideroff/containerization-101/README.md

 ## volume mapping
 Data inside the docker container dies when the container is removed.
-To save data, you can map a volume on the host to a volume inside the container.
-This way, all the data that would otherwise live inside the container gets written to the host volume.
-Supply ```-v``` or ```--volume <host path>:<container path>``` to the run command to map the volume.
+To save data, you can map a independant volume to a volume inside the container.
+This way, all the data that would otherwise live inside the container gets written to the  volume.
+Supply ```-v``` or ```--volume <volume path>:<container path>``` to the run command to map the volume.

 ## detailed container data